 - a.
 An adequate first aid kit shall be present at all facilities, projects and in each Foreman's vehicle.
 The requirements are dependent on the size of the workforce and hazards present.
 Regulation 1101 dictates the required material and personnel training for all work locations.
 Regulation 1101 must be posted next to the first aid kit or inside the first aid kit if posting of it is not an option.
 A copy of the current first aid manual must be in the first aid kit. - b.
-A qualified first aider on a monthly basis, recording each inspection on a workplace inspection report, shall inspect every first aid kit. - c.
+A qualified first aider on a monthly basis shall inspect all Tomlinson provided or third party first aid kits, and recorde each inspection on a workplace inspection report. - c.
 A copy of the certificate of the first aider responsible for a first aid kit must be posted next to - d.
 A copy of WSIB Form 82 (1, 2, 3, 4) will be posted, where practical, on or next to all first aid kits. - e.
 When first aid items are used from the first aid kit, the supervisor shall be notified, a record of first aid supplies used and treatment given must be recorded on the First Aid Log Record, included in all first aid kits.
 Completed copies of the first aid record Log will be forwarded to Health & Safety.